guillaumervls/youtube-wrapper/README.md

 Available events and methods are listed in `youTube.PROXIED_YT_EVENTS` and `youTube.PROXIED_YT_METHODS`.

-If YouTube add some events before an update of this module you can add them to `youTube.PROXIED_YT_EVENTS`.
+If YouTube adds some events before an update of this module you can add them to `youTube.PROXIED_YT_EVENTS`.

-If YouTube add some methods before an update of this module you can add them with `youTube.proxyYTMethod('methodName')`.
+If YouTube adds some methods before an update of this module you can add them with `youTube.proxyYTMethod('methodName')`.
-Or you can use `player.applyYTMethod('methodName', [args])``
+Or you can use `player.applyYTMethod('methodName', [args])`

 ## License